hyunjunian/Poor-Charlie-s-Almanack/en.md

 Well, if you were Procter&Gamble, you could afford to use this new method of advertising.
 You could afford the very expensive cost of network television because you were selling so damn many cans and bottles.
 Some little guy couldn’t.
 And there was no way of buying it in part.
 Therefore, he couldn’t use it.
 In effect, if you didn’t have a big volume, you couldn’t use network TV advertising, which was the most effective technique.
 So when TV came in, the branded companies that were already big got a huge tailwind.
 Indeed, they prospered and prospered and prospered until some of them got fat and foolish, which happens with prosperity, at least to some people.

 And your advantage of scale can be an informational advantage.
 If I go to some remote place, I may see Wrigley chewing gum alongside Glotz’s chewing gum.
 Well, I know that Wrigley is a satisfactory product whereas I don’t know anything about Glotz’s.
 So if one is 40¢ and the other is 30¢, am I going to take something I don’t know and put it in my mouth—which is a pretty personal place, after all—for a lousy dime?
 So, in effect, Wrigley, simply by being so well known, has advantages of scale—what you might call an informational advantage.

-> Am I going to take something I don’t know and put it in my mouth—which is a pretty personal place, after all—for a lousy dime?
->

 Another advantage of scale comes from psychology.
 Psychologists use the term social proof.
 We are all influenced—subconsciously and, to some extent, consciously—by what we see others do and approve.
 Therefore, if everybody’s buying something, we think it’s better.
 We don’t like to be the one guy who’s out of step.
 Again, some of this is at a subconscious level, and some of it isn’t.
 Sometimes, we consciously and rationally think, “Gee, I don’t know much about this.
 They know more than I do.
 Therefore, why shouldn’t I follow them?”